 “I love the atmosphere, the art style, the minimalist but still effective storytelling, and most of all, the gameplay.”

-“The soundtrack just doesn't fit this cyberpunk atmosphere as well as I hoped; for the most part, the game has a very generic electronic soundtrack that just doesn't work.”
+“The soundtrack just doesn't fit this cyberpunk atmosphere as well as I hoped; for the most part, this game has a very generic electronic soundtrack that just doesn't fit.”

 “The atmosphere feels lacking and fails to immerse the player in the intended experience.”